rawhex/hidiot.com/_docs/exploring_morse_code/a_watery_grave.md

 Lets take a look at this in more detail.
 We use a ```for``` loop in exactly the same way as explained in our [blinking codes](/developing_on_hidiot/blinking_codes/) project earlier.
 Inside the loop we call a ```send()``` function with an odd argument.
 Finally outside of the loop we wait 21 units, or 3 spaces.

 Looking at that loop, we see a reference to *message[i]*.
 If you've ever programmed in languages like Python or Java you'll probably recognise it.
-The part that reads ```message[i]``` is a way of accessing the *ith* character in a string, starting from zero.
+The part that reads ```message[i]``` is a way of accessing the *nth* character in a string, starting from zero.

 Suppose we declare a string, *foo*: